serban-bila/rock-paper-scissors/README.md

 My first React project.
 It started as a vanilla Javascript project which then got ported to React.

-Tools I came out with after finishing this project:
+Tools I aquired during this project:

     -> The use of useState and useEffect

     -> The understanding of reflow

     -> Working with and understanding JSX in React

     -> Designing for mobile first